Purple Berets

 If You're Not Yet Ready to Leave . . .

 • Make a safety plan in case you have to flee.
-Where would you go where he wouldn't look for you?
+Where would you go where the abuser wouldn't look for you?
 How would you get there?
 Who would be a contact person you can trust who would know how to reach you?
 How would you handle your employer?
 Your children's schools?

 • If you need medical care after a beating, get a copy of the doctor's or hospital report and put it in your safe deposit box.
 Even if you lied to the medical person about how you were injured, this can be important evidence.
 Put your account of the incident with the medical report .